Collector tilt optimizer

 System

 System / fluid: our drainback systems pump collector water straight into the thermal store, so the only heat exchanger in the loop is the collector itself.
 The "water" is pure water dosed with the trace corrosion inhibitors described on the corrosion-inhibition page (sodium silicate + sodium sulfite, well under 0.1 % by mass — heat capacity is essentially that of pure water).
-Closed systems use a propylene-glycol antifreeze loop with an extra heat exchanger between the loop and the store — that HX typically costs 3-6 % at solar-thermal operating ΔTs, and the 40 % glycol mix itself carries roughly 6 % less heat per litre than pure water at solar-thermal temperatures (ρ·cp ≈ 3.9 vs 4.1 MJ/m³/K) plus another 2-4 % loss to higher viscosity reducing convective heat transfer.
+Closed systems use a propylene-glycol antifreeze loop with an extra heat exchanger between the loop and the store — that HX typically costs 3-6 % at solar-thermal operating ΔTs, and the 40 % glycol mix itself carries roughly 6 % less heat per litre than pure water at solar-thermal temperatures (volumetric heat capacity ρ·cp ≈ 3.9 vs 4.1 MJ/m³/K, i.e. ~1.08 vs ~1.16 kWh per litre per °C) plus another 2-4 % loss to higher viscosity reducing convective heat transfer.
 Combined, the closed glycol path consistently delivers 10-15 % less to the store than a like-for-like drainback array, so we apply a 12 % performance penalty when glycol is selected.
-Closed systems also have to dump heat through a bypass valve when the tank is full; drainback systems simply stop circulating, so the "Potential bypass" series below is a closed-system-only loss.
+Closed systems also have to dump excess heat through a bypass valve when the tank is full — see the footnote under the monthly-energy chart for what the "Closed-system bypass" series means for each system type.

 Demand profile